 Austria’s first Presidency objective in the field of research were the negotiations on Horizon Europe.
 The Bulgarian Presidency launched the negotiations in Council in June 2018.
-Austria will take over the Presidency on 1 July 2018 for the second half of 2018, with the ambition to make substantial progress in the negotiations by December 2018.
+Austria took over the Presidency on 1 July 2018 for the second half of 2018, with the ambition to make substantial progress in the negotiations by December 2018.

 While the current (8th) EU RTD Framework Programme, Horizon 2020, will still continue to run until the end of 2020, discussions and preparations for the next (9th) Framework Programme have already been ongoing for more than a year.
 The name for the 9th EU Framework Programme for Research and Innovation (2021-2027) is "Horizon Europe".
 The European Commission (EC) published its proposal for “Horizon Europe” on 7 June 2018.
 In this section, ERA Portal Austria provides information on the discussions on, and preparation of, the next Framework Programme, both in Austria and across Europe, during the time of the Austrian EU Council Presidency.

 On 2 May 2018 the Commission published its proposal for the Multiannual Financial Framework (MFF), the EU budget for the period 2021-2027.
 In this proposal the Commission allocated € 97.6 billion to “Horizon Europe”, and an additional € 2.4 billion to the Euratom Research and Training Programme, resulting in a total amount of € 100 billion.
 These are provisional amounts, since Member States have to agree unanimously (in Council) on the MFF, and the European Parliament (EP) has to give its consent (by simple majority).
 Considering experience from previous MFF negotiations and of what is already known about the positions of Member States and the EP, a moderate reduction of the proposed overall amount during the negotiations is likely.